prsteele/earlgrey/README.md

 ## option

 Creates a parser that matches zero or one of a given parser.
-If the parser cannot be matched, the result will store `None`, otherwise it will store a `Just`.
+If the parser matches, a `Just` is stored.
+If the parser fails to match and a default value is stored, that value is stored as a `Just`.
+Otherwise, a `None` is stored..

 ### Example